huhwt/huhwt-cce/README.md

 It offers additional possibilities to add records to the clippings cart and owns beside the possibility to export GEDCOM information for visualizing the records in the clippings cart using a diagram.

-This custom module is mainly based on the hh_clippings_cart_enhanced by Hermann Hartenthaler (https://github.com/hartenthaler/hh_clippings_cart_enhanced) and is only executable with webtrees-2.1.
+This custom module is primarily based on the hh_clippings_cart_enhanced by Hermann Hartenthaler (https://github.com/hartenthaler/hh_clippings_cart_enhanced) and is only executable with webtrees-2.1.
 For webtrees-2.0 use huhwt-cce20.